 When it comes to the soundtrack, “Pinocchio” is one of those Disney works where the songs and the score blend well together, to the point where the songs feel more like an extension of the score than an interlude.
 I’m especially fond of how the score in the first act keeps returning to the melody of Gepetto’s lullaby, “Little Wooden Head” (along with how that moniker / term of endearment is later juxtaposed with Stromboli’s sneering taunt at the puppet, contrasting unconditional kindness with cruelty).
 The score by Leigh Harline and Paul J. Smith is actually fairly understated for a Disney film.
 It ambles along amiably for the most part, and grows steadily grows darker with the tone of the film, but for the most part it rests in the background, letting the dialogue and the atmosphere take center stage.
-I appreciate how several of the songs involve characters scatting or improvising, like the old school performances, “Give A Little Whistle”and “Hi Diddly Di (An Actor’s Life For Me)”.
+I appreciate how several of the songs involve characters scatting or improvising, like the old school performances “Give A Little Whistle”and “Hi Diddly Di (An Actor’s Life For Me)”.
 “I Got No Strings” is the most fun song of the lot, for how crazy and unpredictable it gets as Pinocchio performs alongside several other non-anthropomorphic puppets.
-The most famous song of the bunch is of course Disney’s anthem, “When You Wish Upon A Star”, which I honestly never knew was performed by Jiminy Cricket himself before discovering this movie.
+The most famous song of the bunch is of course Disney’s tranquil anthem, “When You Wish Upon A Star”, which I honestly never knew was performed by Jiminy Cricket himself before discovering this movie.
 Lastly, I want to commend the foley work done in this movie, which I don’t usually draw attention to, for arranging such a diverse and authentic cacophony of sounds for Gepetto’s workshop at the start.

 * There is a surprisingly large amount of butt jokes in this family film from 1940 (Stromboli could teach Ursula a few things about “body language”), and this honestly made me smile.
 Some things never change.